 Lab for CS220.

 An in-depth experience of telecommunications fundamentals, including voice-video-data from LAN, MAN, and WAN including switched network systems.
 Studies data communication and telecommunication models and standards, concepts, and standard organizations and practices installation, configuration, systems integration and management of technologies.
-Prerequisite: CS221 or CS241.
+Prerequisite: CS221.
 Offered alternate years.

 An overview of operating system concepts.
 Topics include layered architecture, CPU scheduling, memory management, device management, file systems and process management.
 Design of specific operating systems such as UNIX will be considered.
 Students will complete projects designing or modifying parts of an existing operating system.
 Prerequisite: CS221.
 Offered alternate years.

 This course addresses software development using advanced object oriented concepts and JAVA.
 It covers concurrency and synchronization issues and advanced topics of the object paradigm such as inheritance and polymorphism.
 It introduces the programming of graphics using JAVA Swing classes and examines File Streams and I/O Processing in detail.
 It compares the procedural paradigm with the object paradigm.
 It also addresses issues of programming with multiple processes and programming of systems with exception-handling capabilities.
 These concepts are introduced in the context of developing software using software tools, including libraries of components.
 Prerequisites: CS221.